Yarmouth has beaches on Nantucket Sound as well as on Cape Cod Bay.

-Parking Fees: From Memorial Day to Labor Day, a parking pass or daily fee may be required during normal beach hours.
+Parking Fees: From Memorial Day to Labor Day, a daily ($20) or weekly ($75) parking sticker is required during normal beach hours.
 No entrance fees are charged to those who walk or bike to Yarmouth beaches.

 Families with young children love Gray's Beach.
 It's virtually wave-free, the beach slopes gently into the water, and tidal pools form as the tide goes out - leaving lots of places for kids to see hermit crabs and other small sea critters in their natural setting.

 (FYI: When the tide is out at Gray's Beach, there's a lot of sand and not a lot of water.)

 Evening is a great time to walk out on the boardwalk at Gray's Beach.
 The sunset over the Bay is not to be missed!

 Seagull Beach is one of the prettiest Nantucket Sound beaches in the Mid-Cape region (IMHO).

 It's huge, the sand is light and soft, the waves are gentle, and the views of the Sound are panoramic.

 Seagull Beach is a favorite with teens and young adults.

 This is one of those Yarmouth beaches that really does have something for everyone ...